Jewish Healthcare Foundation Approves $1.9 Million in Grants to Strengthen Regional Health and Human Services

 Type: Press Release

 PITTSBURGH, PA — The Jewish Healthcare Foundation (JHF) approved more than $1.9 million in new and renewed grants to address urgent community needs, bolster safety-net health providers, respond to unprecedented threats to state and federal human services funding, and invest in the future healthcare workforce.
-The grants support organizations across the region that serve vulnerable populations—including immigrants and refugees, frail older adults, adolescents, and low-income families—and strengthen the infrastructure of Jewish community agencies.
+The grants support organizations across the region that serve vulnerable populations—including frail older adults, adolescents, and low-income families—and strengthen the infrastructure of Jewish community agencies.

 Establishing an Emergency Fund for Health and Human Services